 Being More Aggressive with 100% Stocks

-If you’re young and/or you have a very high risk tolerance, you might be itching to ditch the bonds and go 100% stocks.
-Here’s a more aggressive version, basically giving an extra 5% each to VOO and AVUV for more of a U.S. tilt:
+I'd like to think I made a pretty good case for why you shouldn't fear bonds, but if you're young and/or you have a very high risk tolerance, you might still be itching to ditch the bonds and go 100% stocks.
+Here's a more aggressive version, basically giving an extra 5% each to VOO and AVUV for more of a U.S. tilt:

 - VOO – 30%